 The Earlham economics department introduces students to the theoretical and empirical tools of economic analysis and helps students develop and hone the skills required to undertake independent research in one or more sub-disciplines of economics.
-Our faculty also are involved in interdisciplinary programs, including Environmental Studies, International Studies, Business and Nonprofit Management, and Peace and Global Studies, so courses attract many “non-econ majors,” which helps broaden students’ perspectives and experiences.
+Our faculty also are involved in interdisciplinary programs, including Environmental Studies, International Studies, Business and Nonprofit Management, and Peace and Global Studies, so courses attract many “non-econ majors,” which helps broaden students’ perspectives and experiences from multiple intellectual traditions.

 Earlhamites in Economics

 Robert Faulkens ’84 is a former high school teacher, coach and principal.
 An athlete at Earlham, he says, “this job is a chance to be a part of something I love.
 I can’t play any more, but this is a way I can still be involved.”More